Touring Through a Cultural Landscape

 Congratulations to our winners, who were randomly drawn from early registrants, to receive a tailor-made video to help promote their Culture Days activities online and through social media.
-Filming is completed and the videos are currently in production.
-The communities will have them in early September so they can start promoting their hands-on, cultural engagement activities for Culture Days 2016 and we’ll post links to them here, as well.
+Click on the community names to watch their videos!

 - the community is boasting a myriad of heritage-themed Culture Days activities which include blacksmithing, pine cone bird feeders, quilting and cross-stitching, carpentry, button sewing, hanky dolls and gift bags, butter churning, and bannock-making.